 By analyzing both the code and memory transcripts, it is possible to verify the consistency of all instructions and memory locations respectively during execution.
-Specifically, zk-STARK enables \mathcal{P} to convince \mathcal{V} that both transcripts correspond to the same program execution (i.e., they encode the same computation) using a permutation between the two traces [23], [52].
-This permutation is unknown to \mathcal{V} , and is verified by zk-STARK via a back-to-back De Bruijn graph, as discussed in [53].
+Specifically, zk-STARK enables \mathcal{P} to convince \mathcal{V} that both transcripts correspond to the same program execution (i.e., they encode the same computation) using a permutation between the two traces [23], [53].
+This permutation is unknown to \mathcal{V} and is verified by zk-STARK via a back-to-back De Bruijn graph, as discussed in [29].
 In general, if a program does not use memory-type instructions, the proof comprises fewer constraints, and its execution overhead can be reduced.
 Conversely, if the program accesses memory, additional constraints are necessary to verify memory integrity, which can impact performance; in fact, as the time bound T increases, the execution time of a program with memory accesses is dominated by the cost of verifying the aforementioned permutation constraints.
 If all constraints hold during execution and the program finishes within T steps, \mathcal{V} would accept the proof.

 1) ZMIPS Assembly Language: In this work, our goal is to define an instruction set architecture (ISA) for the abstract machine of Zilch that is specifically tailored to VC and ZKPK.
-This means that our candidate instruction set should (a) be sufficiently simple so that the arithmetic circuit corresponding to each instruction would be easy to evaluate, and (b) have a reduced number of instructions so that the
+This means that our candidate instruction set should (a) be sufficiently simple so that the arithmetic circuit corresponding to each instruction would be easy to evaluate, and (b) have a reduced number of instructions so that the number of unique ACs is also minimized.
+Some modern instruction set architectures, however, such as the x86, implement a large number of instructions that define low-level or compounded operations (e.g., load a value from memory, then multiply it by 2 and finally store it back to memory), or even operate at multiple elements at once.
+Such complex ISAs are not suitable candidates for our abstract machine; instead, our goal is to define a reduced instruction set computer (RISC) architecture that is compatible

 TABLE II: zMIPS instructions: R_D denotes the destination register, R_S and R_T denote the source registers, A can be either a source register or an immediate value, while L can be either an instruction number or a label.
-ADD R_D R_D